beginning of content

 The pelvic floor can be weakened after pregnancy, especially if you:

 Regular exercises will help to strengthen your pelvic floor.
-But you should take care not to do more damage by exercising too vigorously too soon.
+However, you should take care not to do more damage by exercising too vigorously too soon.

 When can I start exercising after pregnancy?

-How quickly you return to exercise depends on:
+How quickly you can return to exercise depends on:

-After vaginal and caesarean births, avoid swimming until:
+After vaginal and caesarean births, avoid swimming until your bleeding has stopped and you have healed completely.

-You can start doing gentle pelvic floor and abdominal exercises one to 2 days after the birth.
+You can start doing gentle pelvic floor and abdominal exercises in the first few days after the birth.
 If you feel any pain, stop.
+It is important to let your body recover.

 If you experience any of this, wait a few more weeks before exercising again.